nwg-piotr/tint2-executors/arch-package/README.md

 Example: `t2ec --volume up`

-This should simplify usage of the script in Tint2 executors significantly.
+This should simplify as well installation, as usage of the scripts in Tint2 executors significantly.

 The installation process should perform following actions: